Multilingual Document Translation Tips for Successful Communication

-Make room for expansion during the translation process.
+Make room for expansion during technical translation process.
 Planning to promote your product overseas?
 Watch out for your labeling—or you could be putting your buyers at risk.
 Translating from English into practically any other language is tricky.
 Typically, language translations require more words than the original English document to communicate the exact same detail.
 This concept, called the “expansion factor” means that your original 250-word brochure may be 400 words after it’s translated.
 Read more.

 Please contact us for a free foreign language translation or interpretation quote today.